 Harry and Cho came running up, both covered with muck.
 "Ron, you are not going to believe this!" yelled the first. " Malfoy and Pansy Parkinson-"

 But they were moving amazingly swiftly out of hearing, and the Broomshed did not catch anything else.

-Perhaps if it had thought things over, with everything he heard in the following days, the Broomshed might have deduced the truth: when Fredrick, Sam, and Louis had pulled their prank, Malfoy had accidently been jostled by a hysterical Pansy, and the muck had gotten onto his arm, and proved itself to be able to undue camouflage spells.
+Perhaps if it had thought things over, with everything he heard in the following days, the Broomshed might have deduced that when Fredrick, Sam, and Louis had pulled their prank, Malfoy had accidently been jostled by a hysterical Pansy, and the muck had gotten onto his arm, and proved itself to be able to undue camouflage spells.
 The Dark Mark had been exposed, and Pansy had attempted to redo the camouflage, thereby incriminating herself.
-They had both talked, making a significant difference in the fight against of Voldemort.
+They had both talked, making a significant difference in the fight against Lord Voldemort.

 But although it became aware that Ron and Hermione had become a couple, it never figured that out.
 Broomsheds aren't that smart.